 * In this case undetectable will mean at its’ lowest limit and will vary depending on the type of test used.
 The CNS or urologist will chat over with you what undetectable means.

-For more information see the booklet Guide to minimal access surgery to remove the prostate
+For more information see the booklet Minimal access radical prostatectomy for prostate cancer

 External Beam Radiotherapy (EBRT)